ehwest/mdn_qms/Quality_Manual/README.md

 2. SCOPE

-The Quality Management Systems defined in this manual applies to providing "T1Pal"and CoPilot cloud-based applications to subscribers, specifically including the following activities.
+The Quality Management Systems defined in this manual applies to providing "T1Pal"and "CoPilot" cloud-based applications to subscribers, specifically including the following activities.

 * Product Design